xatavian/cpp-can-parser/README.md

 }
 ```

-## Compiling the project

-The project uses CMake to be compiled.
-It can also be used to easily include the library in your own project.

-C++ CAN Parser currently is compiled as a static library.

 ## can-parse

 `can-parse` is a utility program that allows you to parse the content of a CAN database which is then output to the standard output.